 Exploring the local culinary scene is such a big part of traveling, and each one of Spain’s 17 regions has its own food culture.

-Having said that, I understand not everyone goes back obsessively to Spain over and over again (like I do), and you might want to try paella even if it’s not in Valencia.
+Having said that, Madrid is a city where you can try every possible cuisine you like, and I also understand not everyone goes back obsessively to Spain over and over again (like I do), so you might want to try paella even if it’s not in Valencia.

 Don’t Eat in Plaza Mayor